 - Leave peacefully

 Historically reserved for professional and Olympic athletes, float pod technology has only recently been introduced to mainstream training.
 Used in conjunction with Weiler athletic training, the float pod will also play a role in improving athletic performance and help prevent sports injuries or speed healing.
-Stay tuned for Weiler Academy’s new float pod – coming in June 2015!
+The relaxation level is unmeasurable now that we have moved into our new facility!